SoftUni-Internal/interactive-content/EN/08-Validation-And-Error-Handling/03-Summary.md

       ```js
       .then((example) => {
-      // Logic...
+         console.log('Hello')
       })
       .catch((error) => {
-      // Error Handling...
+         console.error(error)
       });
       ```

-## In the next lesson you will learn about:
+## In the next lesson, you will learn:

 -  Deployment:

-   -  Set up.
+   -  Set up

-   -  App preparation.
+   -  App preparation

-   -  Deployment.
+   -  Deployment

 [/slide]